redco/goose-parser/README.md

 Also it offers you following features: *actions* to interact with the page and *transforms* to convert parsed data to friendly format.

 ## Goose Starter Kit
-Now it's easy to start with Goose, try to use [goose-starter-kit](https://github.com/redco/goose-starter-kit) for it.
+Now it's easy to start with Goose, just try to use [goose-starter-kit](https://github.com/redco/goose-starter-kit) for it.

 ## Key features
 * Declarative approach for definition of parsing rules, actions and transformations.